eigenfoo/old-eigenfoo.github.io/_posts/2020-05-23-transformers-in-nlp.md

       * Note that the unidirectional/bidirectional distinction is related to whether or not the model is autoregressive: autoregressive models learn unidirectional embeddings.

+---

+[^1]: Since writing this blog post, there have been several more Transformer-based NLP models published, such as the [Reformer](https://ai.googleblog.com/2020/01/reformer-efficient-transformer.html) from Google and [GPT-3](https://arxiv.org/abs/2005.14165) from OpenAI.
+Because I can't possibly keep up with _all_ new Transformer-based models, I won't be writing about them.